 Gardenia is a tropical shrub from the Madder (Genus Rubia).
-The evergreen plant attracts with the beauty of large white or yellow flowers and a sweet aroma and grows in the tropical and subtropical forests of South Africa.
+This attractive evergreen plant with the added beauty of large white or yellow flowers, has a sweet aroma and grows in the tropical and subtropical forests of South Africa.

 Gardenia Oil in Aromatherapy